Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/parmest/covariance.rst

     However, this method uses the model optimality (KKT) condition to compute the Jacobian matrix, :math:`\mathbf{G}_{\text{kaug},\, i}`, for experiment :math:`i`.

-Covariance matrix calculation is only supported with the built-in objective functions "SSE" or "SSE_weighted".
+The covariance matrix calculation is only supported with the built-in objective functions "SSE" or "SSE_weighted".

 In parmest, the covariance matrix can be calculated after defining the :class:`~pyomo.contrib.parmest.parmest.Estimator` object and estimating the unknown parameters using :class:`~pyomo.contrib.parmest.parmest.Estimator.theta_est`.
-To estimate the covariance matrix, call :class:`~pyomo.contrib.parmest.parmest.Estimator.cov_est` and pass it the number of data points, e.g.,
+To estimate the covariance matrix, with the default method being "finite_difference", call the :class:`~pyomo.contrib.parmest.parmest.Estimator.cov_est` function, e.g.,

 .. testsetup:: *
     :skipif: not __import__('pyomo.contrib.parmest.parmest').contrib.parmest.parmest.parmest_available